kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 {{< caution >}}
 **IMPORTANT:** For multi-master configurations (with two or more control plane nodes) the encryption configuration file must be the same!
-Otherwise, the kube-api-server can't decrypt data stored inside the key-value store.
+Otherwise, the kube-apiserver can't decrypt data stored inside the key-value store.
 {{< /caution >}}

 ## Understanding the encryption at rest configuration.